Suspend, stop, or reset Compute Engine instances

 • You want to resume your workload after your guest OS has crashed and is unresponsive, and you have no other options than resetting the instance.

-When you suspend a compute instance, Compute Engine sends an ACPI S3 suspend signal to the guest OS in the instance and sets the state of the instance to SUSPENDING.
+1. Compute Engine sends an Advanced Configuration and Power Interface (ACPI) G1 Sleeping signal to the guest OS and changes the instance state to SUSPENDING.
 Then, Compute Engine uses persistent storage to store the following:

 • The guest OS memory